 - Air conditioning operations is controlled through a series of timers and sensors.

-The Mayo Group has an active environmental committee, which meets regularly to discuss progress and initiatives, and has the full support of senior management.
+The Mayo Hardware as an active environmental committee, which meets regularly to discuss progress and initiatives, and has the full support of senior management.
 The purpose of the committee is two-fold:

 - To ensure the company operates in a manner that is consistent with reducing the impact of its current and future operations on the environment.